Local Expansion Mechanisms for Quantum-Scale Wormholes: Discussion

-From this perspective, local inflation bubbles serve as a toy model for amplifying small curvature effects in a controlled manner, while preserving full analytical control of the background.
-A particularly favorable aspect is that the construction is asymptotically flat and nonradiative, so any gravitational wave signal observed in the asymptotic region must originate from the amplified microstructure rather than from the bubble itself.
+Nonetheless, our local construction may provide a useful toy model for amplifying small curvature effects, while preserving analytical control of the background.
+A particularly favorable aspect is that the construction is asymptotically flat and nonradiative, so that gravitational wave signals observed in the asymptotic region cannot originate from the bubble itself, and must be of different origin.
 A complete assessment of such scenarios, however, would require a detailed perturbative analysis and computationally demanding numerical studies of signal propagation through the bubble, which are beyond the present scope. \\

-The main caveat of our model is, however, that the local inflation bubble still requires exotic stress-energy contributions, at least locally.
-While the total energy per time slice, as seen by stationary observers, is manifestly nonnegative, pointwise violations of the weak and null energy conditions do generally occur and, when quantifying the extent of these violations, the volume integral $\int_{\Sigma_t}(\rho+p_r)\,d\mathrm{vol}_{\Sigma_t}$ may take negative values, driven by a strongly negative radial pressure.
-Although such features are, for suitable configurations, compatible with the semiclassical allowance for a bounded negative energy density, they highlight the fact that no classical matter model suffices for the realization of local inflation bubbles. \\
+The main caveat of our model is, however, that the local inflation bubble still requires exotic stress-energy contributions, at least locally, as pointwise energy conditions are generally violated.
+While the total energy per constant-time surface, as seen by static observers, is manifestly nonnegative, pointwise violations of the weak and null energy conditions do generally occur and, when quantifying the extent of these violations, the volume integral $\int_{\Sigma_t}(\rho+p_r)\,d\mathrm{vol}_{\Sigma_t}$ may take negative values, driven by a strongly negative radial pressure.
+This property highlights the fact that no classical matter model suffices for the realization of local inflation bubbles.
+In particular, we expect that averaged energy conditions, including the ANEC and the achronal ANEC, are violated in the present setting, although we do not establish this explicitly.
+We therefore propose that determining whether the isolated local inflation bubble \eqref{BubbleMetric} satisfies or violates the (achronal) ANEC would be of great interest for future work, as it may further restrict the physical viability of our construction. \\